Bagumeow/ViQwen-_MoE_Llava_Training/README.md

 <h5 align="center">

 ## 😮 Highlights
-This is my graduate dissertation at IUH base on MoE-LLaVA we will train it on chart dataset with small, complex feature that got extract feature by InternViT 300M then go through Small-Language Model (SLM) that is Qwen 0.5B
+This is my graduate dissertation at IUH base on MoE-LLaVA we will train it on chart dataset with small, complex feature that got extract feature by InternViT 300M then go through a Small-Language Model (SLM) that is Qwen 0.5B.

+Our Weight training in each stage are public in this [Huggingface account](https://huggingface.co/hieptuyet1102)

 This is our poster presentation: